Catholic Church in Latin America: Cuba

+Since the Second Vatican Council

+The Catholic Church in Latin America has played an important part in the life of the worldwide church since the Council, including providing two Popes, Pope Francis, who came from Argentina, and Pope Leo XIV, who ministered in Peru.
+The Conferences of the Latin American Bishops held in Medellín (1968), Puebla (1979), Santo Domingo (1992) and Aparecida (2007) have been seen as "significant events for the life of the church as a whole".

 Liberation theology

 In the 1960s, growing social awareness and politicization in the Latin American Church gave birth to liberation theology which openly supported anti-imperialist movements.

 The Peruvian priest, Gustavo Gutiérrez, became its primary proponent and, in 1979, the bishops' conference in Mexico officially declared the Latin American Church's "preferential option for the poor".
 Archbishop Óscar Romero, a supporter of the movement, became the region's most famous contemporary martyr in 1980, when he was murdered while saying mass by forces allied with the government.
 Both Pope John Paul II and Pope Benedict XVI (as Cardinal Ratzinger) denounced the movement.
 The Brazilian theologian Leonardo Boff was twice ordered to cease publishing and teaching.
 While Pope John Paul II was criticized for his severity in dealing with proponents of the movement, he maintained that the Church, in its efforts to champion the poor, should not do so by resorting to violence or partisan politics.
 The movement is still alive in Latin America today, though the Church now faces the challenge of Pentecostal revival in much of the region.